davidjeje/projet6/README.md

 Download composer:
 Normally, PHP 7.2 or the latest version of PHP must already be installed on our working environment, as this is a prerequisite for installing composer and symfony.

 Here are the commands to install Composer on our computer.
-We can install it the same way, whatever our operating system, as soon as PHP is installed: php -r "copy(https:'[//getcomposer.org/installer]', 'composer-setup.php');" php -r "if (hash_file('sha384', 'composer-setup.php') === '93b54496392c062774670ac18b134c3b3a95e5a5e5c8f1a9f115f203b75bf9a129d5daa8ba6a13e2cc8a1da0806388a8') { echo 'Installer verified'; } else { echo 'Installer corrupt'; unlink('composer-setup.php'); } echo PHP_EOL;" php composer-setup.php php -r "unlink('composer-setup.php');"
+We can install it the same way, whatever our operating system, as soon as PHP is installed http: php -r "copy('[//getcomposer.org/installer]', 'composer-setup.php');" php -r "if (hash_file('sha384', 'composer-setup.php') === '93b54496392c062774670ac18b134c3b3a95e5a5e5c8f1a9f115f203b75bf9a129d5daa8ba6a13e2cc8a1da0806388a8') { echo 'Installer verified'; } else { echo 'Installer corrupt'; unlink('composer-setup.php'); } echo PHP_EOL;" php composer-setup.php php -r "unlink('composer-setup.php');"